BodgeMaster/new_dawn_mirror/Annie intro.md

 Hm.
 Okay...
 ```

 Annie doesn’t know what to say.
-She feels bad about it, but there really is nothing she could do.
+She feels bad for Jack, but there really is nothing she could do about it.

 ```
-is there anything else i could help you with
+is there anything else i could do for you

 Let me think for a moment.
 ......